Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-python-quickstart.md

 ---
-title: 'Início rápido: Procurar vídeos com o SDK de pesquisa de vídeos do Bing para Python'
+title: 'Quickstart: Search for videos using the SDK for Python - Bing Video Search'
 titleSuffix: Azure Cognitive Services
-description: Utilize este guia de introdução para enviar pedidos de pesquisa de vídeos com o SDK de pesquisa de vídeos do Bing para Python
+description: Use this quickstart to send video search requests using the Bing Video Search SDK for Python
 services: cognitive-services
 author: aahill
 manager: nitinme